NeuroPhysIIR/chiir2025/content/submission/_index.md

 List any resources, collaborations, research goals, or anything else that may help along the way.

-### Positionality statement and ethical considerations
+### Ethical considerations

-Briefly explain how author's identity relates to the work described in the statement, and how that identity may impact the research.
-Also briefly discuss any ethical considerations that may be relevant.
+Please discuss any ethical considerations that may be relevant.
+For example, privacy and confidentiality of data.

+### Summary

 Statements can be submitted by filling out a form (link to be provided).
 Statements will then be made available to participants through a shared folder.